New Jersey Jackals

-The New Jersey Jackals are an American professional baseball team based in Passaic County, New Jersey, United States.
+The New Jersey Jackals are a professional baseball team based in Paterson, New Jersey.
+The Jackals compete in the Frontier League (FL) as a member of the East Division in the Atlantic Conference.
 The team was founded in 1998 by Floyd Hall and is owned by Al Dorso, a businessman who also owns the Sussex County Miners, Skylands Stadium, and State Fair Superstore.
+The Jackals play their home games at Hinchliffe Stadium.
+They were previously members of the Northeast League, Northern League, Can-Am League, and All-American Baseball Challenge.
+Beginning with the 2023 season, the Jackals play their home games at former Negro leagues ballpark Hinchliffe Stadium in Paterson, New Jersey.

-The Jackals are a member of the East Division of the Frontier League, an independent baseball league which is a Partner League of Major League Baseball.
-They were previously members of the Northeast League, Northern League, Canadian American Association of Professional Baseball, and All-American Baseball Challenge.
-Beginning with the 2023 season, the Jackals will play their home games at former Negro leagues ballpark Hinchliffe Stadium in Paterson, New Jersey.
+The Jackals have a rivalry with their cross-Hudson River neighbor New York Boulders, the Québec Capitales, as well as the Sussex County Miners (Battle of New Jersey).
+The Jackals are one of three Frontier League teams in the New York metropolitan area; the others are the Boulders and the Miners.

 Team history

 1998: Inaugural season

 The Jackals were founded in 1998 and replaced the Bangor Blue Ox in the Northeast League after that franchise folded.
 Kash Beauchamp was named the team's first manager and they began play on May 30, 1998, against the Waterbury Spirit, where they won both games of a doubleheader.

 The Jackals' first home game was played at a yet-to-be-finished Yogi Berra Stadium on June 5.
 Facing the Albany-Colonie Diamond Dogs, New Jersey went to extra innings before winning 2–1 in the thirteenth on a home run by Gary Collum.

 The Jackals finished the regular season with 53 wins, most in the league, and won the first half championship, which ensured a place in the Northeast League playoffs.
 They would defeat the Allentown Ambassadors in their first playoff series, then face Albany-Colonie again for the league championship.
 The Jackals defeated the Diamond Dogs 2–0 in a best of three series to win their first league championship.